During office hours

 The best thing has been the careers department; I'm getting a job offer a week because of the diversity of the course.
 The course itself was in depth and covered lots of areas.Adam Meadows, Graduate BSc (Hons) Computer Science, 2014

 How to calculate the square root of minus one and how to use it to implement graphics in video games?
 How do gene mutations help plan goods delivery?
 How is chaotic movement of gas molecules related to stock market trading?
 By joining this course, you are immersed in the stimulating world of computing and its relationship with mathematics.
 You'll take away an amazing breadth of knowledge and you'll have an enjoyable experience applying that knowledge to a range of real-world problems.
 It's not just the opportunities for international travel or the terrific lecturers that make this a great course though - you also get an impressive qualification that employers really want.
-E.g. a graduate from last year is now Global Data Governance Analyst at Smiths Detection.
-Typical 2014 entry level graduate salaries for this kind of job are in the £25000-£35000 range.
+E.g. a graduate from 2013 is now Global Data Governance Analyst at Smiths Detection.

 I have to say, the first and foremost reason I passed and achieved a first class degree was because of all the encouragement and support from Alexey and Oren.
 I initially didn't even think of applying to Cambridge until my supervisor suggested the option, so I thought I'd give it ago.
 I wanted to go into teaching since A-Levels, so that was always my goal.
 The best bit about the course was probably finding out so many similarities between maths and computing, and being able to interlink them to make myself understand coding elements better!
 I really liked the maths unit, Algebra, Combinatorics and Logic and also the Datamining unit - this unit had lots of practical work with excel and prediction models, made us think outside the box!Jenisha Mylvaganam

-Jenisha Mylvaganam: graduated in 2014 with 1st, wanted to be a maths teacher, and is now accepted to a PGCE (teacher training) at Cambridge University.
+Jenisha Mylvaganam: graduated in 2014 with a 1st class honours degree and wanted to be a maths teacher, and is now accepted to a PGCE (teacher training) at Cambridge University.

 "Whether you have a lot or no experience of the industry, if you are looking for a programme that blends both the theory and practice of sustainable design and construction in detail then this course is a must.
 This course has not only helped me to gain employment but also to bring real value to what I have been working on.
 I really enjoyed my final year completing my honours project and learnt a lot as a student on the BSc (Hons) Construction Management Course."Amar Majid